duarteocarmo/BigData_WikipediaInspector/index.md

 When querying all of the pages started with A, two things change:

-- We access the text file built before that "only" contains pages that start with A.
+- We access the text file that "only" contains pages that start with A.
-- We also use [regex](https://github.com/duarteocarmo/BigData_WikipediaInspector/blob/master/Project/P1_Pattern_Match_RE.py) to query instead of the function provided, you can see it on **P1_Pattern_Match_RE.py**, this is only for speed purposes.
+- We also use [regex](https://github.com/duarteocarmo/BigData_WikipediaInspector/blob/master/Project/P1_Pattern_Match_RE.py) to query instead of the function provided, this is only for speed purposes.

 Here's a snippet of the script that you can find in full [here](https://github.com/duarteocarmo/BigData_WikipediaInspector/blob/master/Project/test_letter.py):